 Start saying no more often than you say yes.
 Be polite, but protect your time.
 Time is the one asset you can never afford to waste.

 Plenty of studies show that multitasking is extremely inefficient.
 So is a loss of attention and focus.
 Eliminate distractions and temptations when you’re working on something important by turning off your phone and email as well as chat window alerts.

 Then, on your schedule, take a few minutes to check on what you might have missed.
 In all likelihood nothing important will have happened and in the meantime, you’ll have gotten a lot more done.

 As a business owner, your role is to guide the business.
-Yes, that means you’re likely to have an eye across everything in the business, but there are plenty of ways to keep on top of what your business is doing without micro-managing or trying to do everything at once.
+Yes, that means you’re likely to have an eye across everything in the business, but there are plenty of ways to keep on top of what your business is doing without micromanaging or trying to do everything at once.
 So work hard to find tools and processes that work for you.
-In the end you only have so much time in a day – and you need to have a life outside of work to boot.
+In the end you only have so much time in a day – and you need to have a life outside of work too.